MoipatiThoobe/AWS-challenge-week-1/README.md

 3.3 On the next screen, click **Upload private key file** and select the private key that you downloaded previously and click **Decrypt password**

-3.4 Copy the Adminstrator password and start the RDP application and connect to the hostname of the instance
+3.4 Copy the Administrator password and start the RDP application and connect to the hostname of the instance

 Here is a screenshot of the RDP to show that the session has been established and the instance is successfully connected